INNVTV/Azure-EventGrid-Microservices/README.md

 A consol app that polls the storage queue using an exponential backoff strategy.
 Verifies that events are flowing through the system and writes final output to the console.

 # Running Sample:
-Update the .env file with your Azure Event Grid settings
+Update the appsettings.json and .env files in the following locations with your Azure Event Grid and Azure Storage Account settings:

-**IMAGE HERE**

-You should also update the appsettings.json file in both projects if debugging the projects seperatly:

-**IMAGE HERE**
+    .env
+    Publisher/appsettings.json
+    Subscriber/appsettings.json
+    Validator/appsettings.json

 Deploy the WebApi project to Azure.
 For our sample we have an Azure Pipelines project set up for the deployment: